PeerHerholz/Clean_Repro_Code_Neuromatch/workshop/overview.md

 - questions about course content - these are awesome!
 We want everyone to see them and have their questions answered too, so either use the [hypothes.is](https://web.hypothes.is/) plugin, the `e-mail` list or the [GitHub repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues).

 - a technical assignment question - come to office hours.
 Answering technical questions is often best accomplished ‘in person’ where we can discuss the question and talk through ideas.
-However, if that is not possible, post your question the [github repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues).
+However, if that is not possible, post your question the [GitHub repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues).
 Be as specific as you can in the question you ask.
 And, for those answering, help your classmates as much as you can without just giving the answer.
 Help guide them, point them in a direction, provide pseudo code, but do not provide code that answers assignment questions.

 - been stuck on something for a while (>30min) and aren’t even really sure where to start - it can be frustrating and it may not always be obvious what is going wrong or why something isn’t working.
 That’s OK - we’ve all been there!
 IF you are stuck, you can and should reach out for help, even if you aren’t exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem.
-If you are still completely stuck, stop and contact us (office hours or [github repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues)).
+If you are still completely stuck, stop and contact us (via Email or [GitHub repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues)).
 If you don’t have a specific question, include the information you have (what you’re stuck on, the code you’ve been trying that hasn’t been happening, and/or the error messages you’ve been getting).

-- questions about course logistics - first, check the [overview](https://peerherholz.github.io/Clean_Repro_Code_Neuromatch/overview.html) & [syllabus](https://peerherholz.github.io/Clean_Repro_Code_Neuromatch/outline.html).
+- questions about course logistics - first, check the [overview](https://peerherholz.github.io/Clean_Repro_Code_Neuromatch/overview.html).
 If you can’t find the answer there, first ask a classmate.
-If still unsure, make use of the office hours or [github repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues).
+If still unsure, make use of the [GitHub repository](https://github.com/peerherholz/Clean_Repro_Code_Neuromatch/-/issues).

-- something super cool to share related to class or want to talk about a topic in further depth - feel free to post it, contact the instructors or come to office hours.
+- something super cool to share related to class or want to talk about a topic in further depth - feel free to post it, contact the organizers/instructors.

-- some feedback about the course you want to share anonymously - If you’ve been offended by an example, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous Google Form*
+- some feedback about the course you want to share anonymously - If you’ve been offended by an example, really liked or disliked a session, or wish there were something covered in the workshop that wasn’t but would rather not share this publicly, etc., please reach out via Email

-*This form can be taken down at any time if it’s not being used for its intended purpose; however, you will be notified should that happen.

 ### Acknowledgements